 During this celestial phenomenon, also known as "Lahaina Noon," vertical objects, such as a tree, pole or building, cast absolutely no shadow at all.
 In the case of the Sky Gate, the sculpture casts a perfect circle on the ground during Lahaina noon.

 The sculpture was initially criticized as a flagrant example of overspending by government officials when it was unveiled in 1977.
-Today, the modern sculpture attracts astrological enthusiasts especially during Lahaina noon.
-Hawaii is the only place in the entire United States that experiences this astrological event.
+Today, the modern sculpture attracts astronomy enthusiasts especially during Lahaina noon.
+Hawaii is the only place in the entire United States that experiences this astronomical event.
 Apart from Honolulu, the phenomenon is also experienced in Hana, Hilo, Kahului, Kailua-Kona, Kaunakakai, Lahaina, Lanai and Lihue.
 The exact times of the Lahaina Noon in these locations can occur anywhere from 12:16 to 12:43 p.m.

 Sky Gate is located at 530 South King Street, Honolulu.